- kamenm@southwestern.edu

 more information

-—February 2026Professor of Education Michael Kamen and Associate Professor of Curriculum Instruction and Learning Sciences at Texas A&M-Corpus Christi Debra Plowman published “To Algorithm or not to Algorithm” in the Fall 2025 Newsletter of the International Consortium for Research in Science and Mathematics Education.
+—April 2026Professor of Education Michael Kamen and Associate Professor of Curriculum Instruction and Learning Sciences at Texas A&M-Corpus Christi Debra Plowman published “Dramatic Science” in the Winter 2026 Newsletter of the International Consortium for Research in Science and Mathematics Education.
 Their quarterly column tells the ongoing story of the fictional character, Ian Quiry, as he studies and struggles to learn how to be an effective elementary school STEM teacher.
-The column can be read here, starting on page five of the newsletter.
+The column can be read here, starting on page seven of the newsletter.